kris-at-occ/devstack-gcp/README.md

 In Compute Engine Create a new VM
 - Name: devstack
 - Region: most suitable
-- Machine type: 2 vCPUs n1-standard-2
+- Machine type: 2 vCPUs 7.5 GB memory (n1-standard-2) or 2 vCPUs 13 GB memory (n1-highmem-2)
 - Boot disk: Ubuntu 16.04, 30GB disk (Standard or SSD)
 - Firewall: Allow HTTP and HTTPS traffic
 - SSH Key (if you like)